 Replace the fuel tank if it is available.
 If your mower is older and the tank is no longer being manufactured, you will need to patch the hole using a material like JB Weld.

 The seams on a polyethylene gas tank can eventually fail and begin to leak.
 Your best option for this style of fuel tank is to replace it with a new tank.

 Your Honda lawn mower may have a metal or plastic fuel shut-off valve.
 Both types of valves are prone to leaking.
 Check the valve and replace it if you find a leak from the valve.

 If your Honda push mower uses a fuel filter, it can begin leaking at the seams.
 The fuel that sits in the filter can degrade and soften the plastic housing over time causing it to leak.

 Replace a leaking fuel filter making sure the replacement filter is installed with the arrow on the housing facing in the direction of the fuel flow.
 This means the arrow needs to be facing the carburetor and away from the fuel tank.

 Rubber fuel lines will become dry with age and begin to crack.
 Fuel lines in this condition can develop leaks at the cracks.
 It can also begin leaking in the area where the line is attached to a component using a clamp.
 The clamp can puncture the line or become loose causing it to leak.

 Use the fuel shut-off valve to shut off your fuel supply while you remove and replace the fuel line.
-If your Honda mower came with pinch style hose clamps, it’s a good idea to replace with a worm gear clamp because they are less likely to cause leaking.
+If your Honda mower came with pinch-style hose clamps, it’s a good idea to replace them with a worm gear clamp because they are less likely to cause leaking.